Joseph21-6147/Sprite-manipulation-warping-rotating-scaling/README.md

-# Sprite-warping-and-rotating
+# Sprite-manipulation-warping-rotating-scaling
-A module to add functions for sprite rotating and warping to the olcPixelGameEngine
+A module to add functions for sprite rotating, warping and scaling when using the olcPixelGameEngine

 The implementation of the sprite warping function is heavily inspired by Nathan Reed (see: https://www.reedbeta.com/blog/quadrilateral-interpolation-part-2/).